oktadev/okta-blog/_source/_posts/2020-04-29-master-filestream-in-csharp-aspnetcore.md

 I'm going to share an anecdote with you that explains a particular time this was very useful to me.
 I was working with a company that sent tens of millions of emails a month.
 Some of these emails were very large and we were hitting some massive bottlenecks with our infrastructure.
 We were able to write our own SMTP client to more efficiently chuck the data and manage memory, allowing us to go from emails being backed up for hours to delivering emails in milliseconds - still using the same hardware.
 It's never a great idea to optimize early, but understanding the low-level protocols can be a lifesaver if you are dealing with especially large volumes of data.

 Today we've learned how to break down large tasks into small chunks and how to build a secure streaming service.
 I hope this has given you a starting place for working with some lower-level parts of the .NET framework.
 They can seem scary but, if you just think about them as reading and writing data, it gets a lot less daunting.

+A link to the Github repository for this tutorial can be found [here](https://github.com/chaseaucoin/Okta.Blog.FileStreams).
+Happy coding!

 ## Learn More About .NET Core and AWS